 - You do not have to share your passwords with anyone.

 - Know your privacy settings.
 Social networks such as Facebook allow the user to control how their information is shared and who has access to it.
-These are often customizable and are found in the privacy section of the site.
+These are often customizable and can be found in the privacy section of the site.
 Remember, registering for some applications (apps) requires you to change your privacy settings.